 To address the information paradox, Juan Maldacena developed the Maldacena Duality, which was able to show through extension how quantum gravity could be described using specialized quantum mechanics.
 For black holes, he was able to extend the math of hot nuclear physics and describe some of the quantum mechanics of a black hole.
 This helped the information paradox because now that gravity has a quantum nature it allows information an escape route through uncertainty.
 While it is not known if the Duality works, it actually doesn't describe how the information is saved, only that it will be because of quantum gravity (Polchinski 40).

 In a separate attempt to resolve the information paradox, Leonard Susskind and Gerard Hooft develop the Black Hole Complementarity theory.
-In this scenario, once you are past the EH you can see the trapped information but if you are outside then no dice because its trapped.
-If two people were placed so that one was past the EH and the other outside, they would not be able to communicate with each other but the information would be confirmed, hence why information laws are maintained.
+In this scenario, once you are past the EH you can see the trapped information but if you are outside then no dice because its locked away, scrambled beyond recognition.
+If two people were placed so that one was past the EH and the other outside, they would not be able to communicate with each other but the information would be confirmed and stored on the event horizon but in a scrambled form, hence why information laws are maintained.
 But as it turns out, when you try to develop the full mechanics, you run into a brand new problem.
 Seeing a troubling trend here?
-(Polchinksi 41).
+(Polchinksi 41, Cole).